 Cottage Garden Favorites: Tiger Lilies

-Tiger lilies are originally from Asia, native to China, Japan and Korea where they were grown as food.
+Tiger lilies are originally from Asia.
+They are native to China, Japan and Korea where they were grown as food.
 They were introduced in Europe first in the 17th century but didn't catch on.
 They were re-introduced in the early 19th century where they quickly made themselves at home in cottage gardens.
 It wasn't long before they had made their way across the ocean to North America where they spread across the continent with the pioneers who braved the wilds of the untamed West.

 Tiger lilies are a natural fit in the cottage garden.
 They are hardy through zone 3, are easy to grow and propagate readily either from bulbits or division.
 They flower profusely, producing up to a dozen blossoms on each plant ranging in color from yellow to orange to red and even pink.
 They are tall, reaching a height of 3 to 4 feet.